peteroupc/html3dutil/doc/H3DU.md

 #### Return Value

-A gradient vector of at least 3 elements.
+A gradient vector .
 (Type: Array.&lt;Number>)

  <a name='H3DU.SurfaceEval.findTangent'></a>
 ### (static) H3DU.SurfaceEval.findTangent(e, u, v)

 Finds an approximate tangent vector for the given surface evaluator at the given U and V coordinates.
-This method calls the evaluator's "tangent" method if it implements it; otherwise, does a numerical differentiation with respect to the U axis using the "evaluate" method.
+This method calls the evaluator's <code>tangent</code>
+method if it implements it; otherwise, does a numerical differentiation with respect to the U axis using the <code>evaluate</code> method.

 #### Parameters